 Such summits may not look relevant in the immediate future and you might not see any immediate tangible results too but it helps in creating awareness among people.
 We bring investors and experts from abroad and they get the opportunity to witness our country and our policies.
 So, these summits are basically held to start creating awareness.
 When we started the Infrastructure Summit. we did it at a small scale but now it has become a major event of the nation.
 We have called ministers from India and taken ideas from them and worked accordingly.
 When we hold the summit, we do a lot of research and make presentations which are also forwarded to the government and we follow up on that too.
-Due to those researches, we we are facing economic hurdles due to political instability.
-A lot of things depend on political will, the will to start something.
-No matter what we do, CNI's main focus is to have double-digit growth in Nepal.

-now have a proper database.
+Due to those researches, we now have a proper database.
 So, we know tentatively how much investment is required in the next 30 years and how to get that investment and from where.
 Yes, there will not be any immediate benefit but it helps a lot in the long term, it is a continuous effort.
 For instance, in the first summit there might just be awareness creation but in the second there could be a follow-up on the issues raised in the first one.
 So, when summits are held database is created and the government is also somehow impelled to address certain issues raised in the summits.
 Moreover, policy discussions are also held during the summits and the government becomes aware of what is lacking where.
 It is also an opportunity to learn for both the private sector players and the bureaucracy.

 The other aspect we have to always emphasise on is interaction with international chambers.
-After Covid.
-I have noticed we have been having very less interactions with institutions from abroad.
+After Covid, I have noticed we have been having very less interactions with institutions from abroad.
 We do have MoUs with international chambers but the number of interactions has gone down.
 So, we at CNI, are working on establishing an association of all the chambers within the SAARC region so that there is regular interaction.
 During this term, I have placed an agenda to have regular interactions with all the international chambers we have partnered with.
 At least the director generals of these chambers should interact on a monthly basis.
 We also want to have cross-visits of delegations so that we can learn more and also work on things that are mutually beneficial.